IsmailHatim/Spectrum/README.md

 ### Training a Model

-To train a model (e.g., DenseNet) on a specific class of the DAGM dataset:
+To train a model (e.g., DenseNet121) on a specific class of the DAGM dataset:
 ```bash
 python run_training.py --model_name densenet121 --img_class 1 --epochs 10 --batch_size 32 --learning_rate 0.0001 --plot
 ```